cissica/Sinatra_stepping_stones/README.md

 The users can signup, and login.
 They can create Milestones, as well as update and delete them.

-To use clone this repo
+To use clone this repo,
-cd into file
+cd into file,
-open and run shotgun in terminal once port comes up cmd + click on it this will take you to the welcome page for Stepping Stones
+open and run shotgun in terminal, once port comes up cmd + click on it this will take you to the welcome page for Stepping Stones

+Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/downshiftology_cli.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

+License
 https://github.com/cissica/Sinatra_stepping_stones/blob/main/LICENSE